hci-a-if-its-2019/assignment-3-komangyogananda/README.md

 > If it is the same as previous assignments, please mention this, yet go ahead and INCLUDE it again,
 > so we have everything in one place.
 > Note that the evaluation script must include exactly what you plan to say to the participants.
+- Try to set the video to run 2 times faster.
+- Set the audio delay for 3 mins.
+- Set the subtitle delay for 50 ms.
+- Play the video in audio mode and back to normal after that.
+- Try to jump minute 30 in the video.
+- Try to play the video in the pop up mode and back to normal after that.
+- Try to settings the video to repeat after it ended.

 ### 3. Transcript
 > Provide a summary of what the participant did and said, and what you did and said.